 Rashtrapati Bhawan.
 The President’s house is a magnificent building.
-Located in the centre of Delhi it is famous for its garden called the Mughal Garden and during the months of Spring the garden gets opened for the public.
+Located in the center of Delhi it is famous for its garden called the Mughal Garden and during the months of Spring the garden gets opened for the public.

-Parliament house: It is an architectural marvel.
+Parliament House: It is an architectural marvel.
 And one of the most visited tourist locations.

-Besides these there are several other beautiful monuments that one must visit namely, Purana Qila, Janter Manter, Lodhi Gardens, Tughlaqabad Fort, Tomb of Safdarjung, Agrasen ki Baoli and several religious structures across the city.
+Besides these, there are several other beautiful monuments that one must visit namely, Purana Qila, Janter Manter, Lodhi Gardens, Tughlaqabad Fort, Tomb of Safdarjung, Agrasen ki Baoli and several religious structures across the city.

 The capital city is not only famous for its historical monuments but also for the natural beauty that it nestles in its arms.
-The city is dotted with several large and beautiful parks and gardens with picturesque landscapes, fountains and ponds; such as Lodhi Gardens, Mughal Garden, Nehru Park, Children’s Park, Deer Park, Hauz Khas Community Park, Chitaranjan Park, Sunder Nursery, Jahanpanah City Park, Waste to Wonder Park.
+The city is dotted with several large and beautiful parks and gardens with picturesque landscapes, fountains, and ponds; such as Lodhi Gardens, Mughal Garden, Nehru Park, Children’s Park, Deer Park, Hauz Khas Community Park, Chittaranjan Park, Sunder Nursery, Jahanpanah City Park, Waste to Wonder Park.
 Garden of Five Senses, Millenium Park to name a few.
 One must visit these parks for their uniqueness and ethereal beauty.
 One can also visit Urban forest areas like Sanjay Van and Shanti Van.
 A retreat to such places from the hustle and bustle of city life can heal one’s heart and mind.
 Sanjay Lake and Naini Lake are the two lakes where one can enjoy boating.
-Zoo is another place where one can visit and spend the day amidst the bounties of nature.
+The zoo is another place where one can visit and spend the day amidst the bounties of nature.

 One can go for early morning bird watching at Okhla Bird Sanctuary.
-Those interested in Culture, History and Art must visit the National Gallery of Modern Art, National Museum, the National Rail Museum, and also participate in Heritage Walk.
+Those interested in Culture, History, and Art must visit the National Gallery of Modern Art, National Museum, the National Rail Museum, and also participate in Heritage Walk.
 Visiting a fair at Pragati Maidan is a must activity.
 Science enthusiasts can visit the Nehru planetarium.
-Adventure enthusiasts can have fun at the sport sections of various malls in Noida.
+Adventure enthusiasts can have fun at the sports sections of various malls in Noida.
 One can enjoy rickshaw rides at Purani Dilli and get a glimpse of the Delhi of Mughals.
 Spending an evening listening to qawwali at Nizamuddin Dargah should be on every tourist’s list.